Skip to main content

 3. Check the sone rating; ASHRAE 62.2 requires 3 sones or less for intermittent (occupant-controlled) kitchen or bath exhaust fans or 1 sone or less for continuous fans.

 4. See the Compliance tab for calculating exhaust rates to meet ASHRAE 62.2 requirements and ENERGY STAR guidelines for intermittent and continuous operation, as well as IRC requirements on fan size.
 If the bathroom fan will be used as the primary means for meeting code-required ventilation, calculate the ventilation rate required based on the size of the home as described in ASHRAE 62.2 and ensure that the fan’s tested flow rate will meet this requirement.
+The U.S. DOE offers the RED CalcTM tool as a free, reliable resource to aid contractors with this calculation.
+Various other tools for calculating ASHRAE 62.2 ventilation rates are available on the market as well.

 In homes pursuing ENERGY STAR or Zero Energy Ready Home certification, a certified energy rater will test the fan’s operation to determine the flow rate using a powered flow hood, an airflow resistance device, or a passive flow hood using test procedures described in ANSI/RESNET/ICC 380-2016 Section 5.1, or those established by the Associated Air Barrier Council, the National Environmental Balancing Bureau, ASHRAE, or another equivalent method.
 Bathroom fans are typically rated by how many cubic feet per minute the fan will exhaust in a factory setting.
 Duct work, termination choices, and installation may decrease the measured cubic feet per minute below the factory-rated value.
 To ensure the installed fan exhausts the correct amount of cubic feet per minute, EPA recommends the HVAC contractor install a fan with a rating higher than the required measured amount.
 For more information, see Testing of Mechanical Ventilation Systems and Measuring Mechanical Ventilation Airflow